samiahmedsiddiqui/custom-permalinks/readme.txt

 = 0.5 =

- * Support for Wordpress sites in subdirectories (i.e., not located at the webroot)
+ * Support for WordPress sites in subdirectories (i.e., not located at the webroot)

 = 0.4.1 =

- * WP 2.7 compatability fixes; fix for bug encountered when publishing a draft, or reverting to draft status, and fix for placeholder permalink value for pages
+ * WP 2.7 compatibility fixes; fix for bug encountered when publishing a draft, or reverting to draft status, and fix for placeholder permalink value for pages

 = 0.4 =